Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 "...That, if I may say so, is a remarkable endorsement."

-"Well, this good-lookin’ muzzle o’ mine is ‘fer more’n bein’ pretty, y’know…"
+"Well, this good-lookin’ muzzle o’ mine is ‘fer more’n bein’ pretty, y’know..."

 Davies had a sort of one-beat chuckle that temporarily lifted the worry-lines off his face.
 "Goodness knows, we all learn this job the hard way," he said.
 "I imagine you had similar concerns about me, when I first showed up."

-"I was *real* careful not ‘ta break ‘yer hand…" Daar threw in a friendly lil’ snarl, just to keep Davies on his toes. "‘Course, I was just Champion then.
+"I was *real* careful not ‘ta break ‘yer hand..."
+Daar threw in a friendly lil’ snarl, just to keep Davies on his toes. "‘Course, I was just Champion then.
 An’ a lowly sergeant unner Powell’s command.
 So technic’ly unner ‘yers at the time, too!"

 Davies chuckled at that.
 "How times change.
 Well, I know this was just a flying visit.
 You’re at Sandringham this evening, I believe."